Meggin/Basic-Portfolio/README.md

 # Basic-Portfolio

-This is a template for basic portfolio website.
+This is a template for a basic portfolio website.
 So far, the site is static, built with HTML and CSS files.

 Feel free to fork and re-use: